Common myna: Breeding

 Common mynas are believed to pair for life.
 They breed through much of the year depending on the location, building their nest in a hole in a tree or wall.
 They breed at elevations of 0-3,000 m in the Himalayas.

 The normal clutch size is 4–6 eggs.
 The average size of the egg is 30.8 x 21.99 mm.
 The incubation period is 17 to 18 days and fledging period is 22 to 24 days.
 The Asian koel is sometimes brood parasitic on this species.
 Nesting material used by common mynas includes twigs, roots, tow and rubbish.
 Common mynas have been known to use tissue paper, tin foil and sloughed off snake-skin.

 During the breeding season, the daytime activity-time budget of the common myna in Pune in April to June 1978 has been recorded to comprise the following: nesting activity (42%), scanning the environment (28%), locomotion (12%), feeding (4%), vocalisation (7%) and preening-related activities, interactions and other activities (7%).

 The common myna uses the nests of woodpeckers, parakeets, etc. and easily takes to nest boxes; it has been recorded evicting the chicks of previously nesting pairs by holding them in the beak and later sometimes not even using the emptied nest boxes.
 This aggressive behaviour contributes to its success as an invasive species.

 There is also some evidence that shows that in introduced environments, the species chooses to nest in more modified and artificial structures than in natural tree cavities when compared to native species.

 Food and feeding

 Like most starlings, the common myna is omnivorous.
-It feeds on insects, arachnids, crustaceans, reptiles, small mammals, seeds, grain and fruits and discarded waste from human habitation.
+It feeds on insects, grubs, earthworms, arachnids, crustaceans, reptiles, small mammals, seeds, grain, fruits, flower nectar and petals, and discarded waste from human habitation.
 It forages on the ground among grass for insects, and especially for grasshoppers, from which it gets the generic name Acridotheres, "grasshopper hunter".
 It, however, feeds on a wide range of insects, mostly picked from the ground.
 It is a cross-pollinator of flowers such as Salmalia and Erythrina.
 It walks on the ground with occasional hops and is an opportunistic feeder on the insects disturbed by grazing cattle as well as fired grass fields.
+They prey on eggs and young of other birds, such as Hawaiʻi ʻakepas (Loxops coccineus).
+They sometimes even wade in shallow waters to catch fish.
 Living in close proximity to human-made habitats, common mynas may also appear near roadsides to feed on roadkill.